 Once you begin to think about making things simpler, it seems the fog has lifted.
 Things will instantly become clearer.
 Communication improves.
 There is quite a bit of discussion around minimalism.
 The idea around minimalism is to live without excess.
 Reduce the clutter from your life.
 That is essentially the concept behind keeping things simple.
-Some minimalist take it to the extreme though.
+Some minimalist takes it to the extreme though.
 You don’t need to live our of a garbage bag.
 Focus on what is it you really need.
-Do you really need to have a subscription to Netflix, Hulu, Amazon Prime and cable?
+Do you really need to have a subscription to Netflix, Hulu, Amazon Prime, and cable?
 Why not just pick one or none.
-Do you really need to setup Slack (messaging tool) right away as you start your business.
+Do you really need to setup Slack (messaging tool) right away as you start your business?
 Email works just fine.
 Build a strong foundation first.
 Then add the fancy paint.
-You may not even know it but adding all these extras actually are more distracting then helpful.
-There is a time and place for extras.
+You may not even know it but adding all these extras actually are more distracting than helpful.
+There are a time and a place for extras.

 - Get Email